Lamellar Cataract (Zonular): Causes, Symptoms and Surgery

 What are the primary causes and risk factors associated with lamellar cataract?

-Primary lamellar cataract causes can include genetic factors, congenital conditions, or ocular trauma, while risk factors may include family history and certain medical conditions.
+Primary lamellar cataract causes can include genetic factors, congenital conditions, or ocular trauma, while risk factors may include a family history of cataracts and certain medical conditions.

-Healthcare professionals diagnose lamellar cataract through a comprehensive eye examination, including visual acuity tests, slit-lamp examination, and imaging studies.
+Healthcare professionals diagnose lamellar cataract through a comprehensive eye examination, which includes visual acuity tests, a slit-lamp examination, and imaging studies.

 Are there any non-surgical treatment options available for managing lamellar cataract?